Revised with new information May 23, 2017

 homeless shelter adds all of the data of its printed service directory

 to its Web site, for instance), send out a press release and post on appropriate

-newsgroups and lists.
-You may even want to do a special mailing
+groups and lists.
+You may even want to do a special mailing to

-to your clientele, if they will find the information particularly
+your clientele, if they will find the information particularly valuable.

 Keep Visitors Coming Back

 Don't just market to new visitors; market to return visitors as well!

 There are a number of ways to do this:

 The key to successful Internet marketing is to accept that it is a